Compute Finance is in early access.

 const oracle = new ethers.Contract(ORACLE_REGISTRY, ABI, provider);

-// Read latest version
+// Read latest revision header

-const version = await oracle.lastRevisionVersion();
+const latest = await oracle.getLatestRevision();

-- Go to Basescan → Read Contract
+- Go to Basescan → Contract → Read as Proxy

 - Call